Teradata/developer-resources/docs/glossary.md

 <a id="glo-mounting-volumes"></a>
 ### mounting volumes

 A concept in containerized platforms such as Docker.
-You can map a directory on the machine running the containers (host) to a directory within a container to share data and files between the host and container.
+You can map a directory on the machine running the containers (the host) to a directory in a container to share data and files between the host and container.

 ### term